binathperera/plant-hire-management-erp/README.md

 # Plant-Hire-Management-ERP

-* Language: Java
+* Language: Java SE.
+No frameworks or ORM tools were used.
+Pure Java with JDBC.
 * Database: MongoDB
 * Image Storage: MongoDB Grid FS
 * Reporting: Jasper
 * Design patterns used: DAO Factory, Singleton